From the upper 500's · up to 3,070 Sq.Ft · 6 model types available

 The Riverwalk West is the idyllic neighbourhood you’ve been searching to settle into for you and your family.
 In South Brantford, this blossoming new home community is compromised of 300+ homes.
-Phase 2 is Sold Out.
-Register for Phase 3 release of 40' Singles.
+Register for Final Release of 40' Singles.

 Our home owners are top priority.
 In our efforts to build thriving, beautiful communities, we'd like to introduce our Loyalty program, Referral program, and our ACE Rewards program.

 Brantford is a beautiful city in Southwest Ontario that has small town charm despite being a major industrial centre.
 It is also known as the “Telephone City” thanks to former resident Alexander Graham Bell who invited the telephone at his father’s home, the Bell Homestead.
 The city is surrounded by picturesque parks and gardens with the Grand River running right through Brantford.
 It’s the birthplace of hockey legend Wayne Gretzky, the infamous late comedian Phil Hartman, and Group of Seven painter Lawren Harris.

 Brantford is a town on the rise.
 Traditionally a manufacturing center, the city is successfully attracting new high-tech companies and green technology developments to build an economy for the future.
 The strong and growing local economy makes Brantford attractive for young families.
 With historic homes and landmarks along with a renovated town centre, Brantford is building a buzzing community.

 Brantford Population (2011)

 5 Year Population Change